 In some cases the facial nerve on the affected side cannot be repaired after an injury or tumor surgery.
 In selected cases, a nerve graft from the normal, unaffected side, to the injured side may return function to the face.

 Functional Muscle Transfer (free flap reconstruction)

-Functional muscle transfer uses a muscle from the leg, the gracillis muscle, to replace the muscles needed to smile.
-Many muscles perform the same function as the gracillis and patients may walk and run normally after its removal.
+Functional muscle transfer uses a muscle from the leg, the gracilis muscle, to replace the muscles needed to smile.
+Many muscles perform the same function as the gracilis and patients may walk and run normally after its removal.
 This operation improves the drooping of the paralyzed face and allows the patient to elevate the corner of the mouth in a smile.
-The gracillis muscle is transferred to the face as a free flap and a microsurgical procedure is carried out to connect it to an artery and vein in the neck.
+The gracilis muscle is transferred to the face as a free flap and a microsurgical procedure is carried out to connect it to an artery and vein in the neck.
 Patients are closely monitored for 3-5 days after surgery to make sure the vascular connections feeding the muscle are working.
-The gracillis muscle is connected to a nerve to a muscle involved in chewing, the masseter muscle.
+The gracilis muscle is connected to a nerve to a muscle involved in chewing, the masseter muscle.
 After three to six months, the patient is able to smile on the affected side by clenching their teeth.
 With time and practice, they learn to use this as their emotional smile.
 This is the operation recommended for patients with Moebius (Möbius) syndrome.